dlr-3/ansible-bitcoin-lightning-node/README.md

 + [Contributing](../CONTRIBUTING.md)

 ## About <a name = "about"></a>

-This project is meant to compile from source, install and run bitcoin core and lightning, on x86 and arm64 architecture.
+This project is meant to compile from source, install and run bitcoin core and lightning on x86 and arm64 architecture.
 Designed to match major linux distributions including CentOS/Rocky/Oracle, Debian, and Rasbian on Rasberry Pi 4.

 This project does not use docker or related technology.
 All software installed by this automation suite is configurable and compiles directly from source code wherever possible.
 This design is intended to give full transparency and control to the node operator/developer.

+My motivation for this project was to provide a simple and straightforward, yet highly configurable method to compile and install bitcoin core and lightning without introducing any need to trust a third party (myself included!).
+These compile and installation steps were sourced from the bitcoin core and lightning repository documentation.

 ### Prerequisites
 1. root access to supported Linux operating system (Debian, Ubuntu, Raspbian, Rocky, Oracle)